eProsima/Fast-DDS-docs/docs/fastdds/rpc_dds/request_reply/request_reply_api_intro.rst

 When a Replier takes a new received Request sample, it extracts the |SampleInfo::related_sample_identity-api| information and uses it to create a new |RequestInfo-api| which is then associated to the Reply sample.
+The Replier can use the |SampleInfo::has_more_replies-api| field to indicate that additional replies for the same request will be sent.
+The Requester can take special actions when that field is set.

 |RequestInfo-api| works like a way to match a Reply with a previously sent Request:
 when a Requester receives a Reply sample,